 Please read all instructions provided with the kit(s).
 Surface preparation will vary depending on the surface that Pond Shield is to be applied.
 The following includes more detailed information that can be used in conjunction with the included instructions.

 Etching – Concrete surfaces whether newly poured or older need to be etched prior to coating.
 Etching will remove any residual calcium sulphate that can be found on the surface of the concrete.
 If it is not removed, it will likely fall off later with the new coating attached.
+Surface Prep is our new acid etching solution that is user friendly/eco friendly and can be used right from the container.
+Fill a spray bottle, spray it on, wait a few minutes and rinse everything off.
+Simple.

 Surface Tooth – A properly prepared concrete surface will feel like 60-grit sandpaper.
-Concrete that has been etched properly will feel this way because the calcium sulphate has been removed from the surface pores.
+Concrete that has been acid etched properly will feel this way because the calcium sulphate has been removed from the surface pores.

-Uneven Surface – In some cases the surface of the concrete may be uneven.
+Uneven Surface – In some cases, the surface of the concrete may be uneven.
 A grinder with a coarse, flexible disk can be used to smooth the surface out prior to etching.
 In worse case scenarios, a thin rendering can be applied to the concrete prior to coating.
 A good render consists of a proper mix of concrete applied at least ¾ inch thick.
 It is also recommended that a bonding agent be used on the concrete surface before the render is applied.
 This will ensure that the new concrete render adheres to the old concrete surface.

-Contamination – Depending on the method of installation, it may be necessary to degrease the concrete prior to etching.
-If you think the surface houses some sort of contaminant like silicone based water sealers or the like, it is recommended that a strong concrete degreaser be used to remove the contaminant.
+Contamination – Depending on the method of installation, it may be necessary to degrease the concrete prior to acid etching.
+If you think the surface houses some sort of contaminants like silicone based water sealers or the like, it is recommended that a strong concrete degreaser be used to remove the contaminant.

 Wood Choice – Almost any type of wood can be used in a waterproof containment unit.
 The best type would be a close grain type of wood.
 Wood with close grain will not swell as much when a coating is applied.